 Speaking of upfitting, International said that the CV Series is able to accommodate a wide range of specialized body types that growing businesses need.
 Straight frame rails with no rivets on the top flange provide a clean area from cab to axle, making it easy to mount bodies for virtually any commercial-grade application, according to the manufacturer.
 The CV Series is outfitted with HuckBolt chassis fasteners that provide consistent clamping force without re-torqueing and won’t come loose even in extreme environments, the OEM said.

 Accommodating the configuration options required by different bodies, the CV Series offers a dual battery box mounted under the cab.
 The CV Series also includes multiple fuel tank options, optional exhaust outlets to suit the vocation and body, and multiple wheelbase options that can suit almost any application.

 CV Series customers also have access to the same Truck Specialty Center expertise as all International customers.
 At these centers are fully owned and operated by International Truck and staffed with experts who provide custom engineering solutions.

-The CV Series is also backed by International dealer network’s expertise, which salespeople who specialize in commercial transportation sales and spec’ing, the manufacturer explained, making it easier for a customer to pick the configuration and specs that are right for any vocational application.
+The CV Series is also backed by International dealer network’s expertise, which specialize in commercial transportation sales and spec’ing, the manufacturer explained, making it easier for a customer to pick the configuration and specs that are right for any vocational application.
 In addition, International’s Application Engineering Team offers access to vocational engineering experts who can help design a custom configuration geared to the application.